 What happens when you combine government transit data, a designer and a few engineers?
 At Trulia, you get the ability to dynamically visualize your commute.

 Commuting sucks.
 It’s stressful, and no amount of Sirius radio can make a traffic jam fun.
 Because of this, we know that commuting is an important consideration when choosing where to live, whether you’re in Los Angeles or Boston.
 So, launching today is Trulia’s first iteration of the Commute Map, a way to visualize driving and public transit times.
 With this new product, we aim to give Trulia users a better understanding of commute times to work or anywhere important, to help them find the best place to live.

 What did we do?

 We’ve taken the base data, OpenStreetMaps and General Transit Feed Specification (GTFS) feeds, and produced a visual representation of commute times.
-We allow users to specify a start point, and then calculate estimates that can be manipulated with a simple slider.
+We allow users to specify a start point, and then calculate estimates that can be manipulated with a simple slider (by williams).
 With nationwide coverage across millions of transit data points, we’ve built an interactive and responsive map that overlays highly detailed transit results for any local query.

 How does it work?

 1. We allow users to specify a work location and calculate commute and transit times in real-time.

 2. We built a heatmap of the times and allow users to use a slider to visualize how their commute changes.

 3. We did this for drive times nationwide, and public transit times for cities where data is available.
 This is a look at commutes in New York City, Los Angeles, Chicago, Washington D.C. and San Jose.